Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Background

-Given that the five-tuple function is to identify connections, it's important to note that packets also encompass network payloads.
+Given that the five-tuple function is to identify connections, it is important to note that packets also encompass network payloads.
 These payloads carry the substantive content being transmitted, including text, images, and files, from the source to the destination.
-Malicious actors often embed malware within these payloads, exploiting the data's transfer process to compromise targeted systems.
+Malicious actors often embed malware within these payloads, exploiting the data transfer process to compromise targeted systems \cite{b9, b10, IOT, farrukh2022payload}.
 In a given network packet, the maximum payload size is up to 1460 bytes.
 Payloads that exceed this limit are fragmented to ensure the complete transmission of data across the network, preventing any portion of the content from being lost during transit.
-Initially, raw packet and payload data is in binary form and can then be converted to hexadecimal format for various purposes.
+Notably, the fragmentation of network payloads depends on the capacity of the network segment, and these fragments can be reassembled either at the endpoint or by intermediate devices.
+Furthermore, transformer-based architectures are well-suited for processing fragmented payloads since the self-attention mechanism allows the model to capture dependencies across separate fragments, therefore integrating information that is dispersed over multiple packets.
+Initially, raw packet and payload data exists in binary form and is then converted to hexadecimal format for various purposes.
 The hexadecimal representation offers a human-readable form, simplifying the process of data inspection and analysis for network experts.
-This format conversion is essential for DPI and the analysis of this paper.

-Throughout this study, packet IP header data is intentionally omitted to avoid any bias that such information might introduce.
-IP header data can contain patterns correlated with either benign or malicious activity, but relying on these patterns could cause the model to form a bias based on the source of the packet rather than the nature of the content it contains.
-By exclusively using the TCP/UDP header and payload data, we ensure that our model focuses on the task of analyzing the data itself for signs of malware.
-Malicious actors frequently embed harmful code within payload segments and this is where the model learns to discern between legitimate and dangerous content.
+Fig. \ref{fig:stein1} shows a basic diagram of the header and payload bytes with a Maximum Transmission Unit (MTU) of 1500 bytes.
+The MTU represents the largest size of an Ethernet packet or frame that can be transmitted over a network. \emph{Furthermore, it is important to note that DPI operates under the principle that the majority of data transmissions occur without encryption, which enables direct inspection of packet content}\cite{deri2021using, dijk2021detection}.